CryptoJacking: A Technique Using By Hackers To Mine Cryptocurrencies

 - In Chrome, there is a popular protection extension called No Coin to block Coinhive mining.

 - Ad blocker plus has capability to detect cryptomining scripts.

 - Always Keep your computer and browser updated.

-- Use Anti-Ransomware protection tools along with your Antivirus.
+- Use Anti-Ransomware protection softwares along with your Antivirus.